 Open: Saturday & Sunday, hourly from 9am to 5pm for the farm tours.

-3. Viknesh Dairy Farm: Cow farm in Singapore
+4. Viknesh Dairy Farm: Cow Farm in Singapore

 Direct farm-fresh milk without preservatives or additives?
 Now that’s a novelty!
 Viknesh Dairy Farms (next door to Hay Dairies Singapore goat farm) is a cow farm and local milk supplier rooted in Hinduism values.
-As with all cow dairy farms in Singapore, there are no farm tours offered however you can show up to buy fresh cow’s milk and yoghurt.
-You can also purchase some grass ($10 per bundle) to feed the cows!
+As with all cow dairy farms in Singapore, there are no farm tours offered.
+However, you can show up to buy fresh cow’s milk ($6 for 1L) and yoghurt ($7 for 1kg).
 Viknesh Dairy Farm also provides ‘Cow and Calf services’ for House Warmings, Temple Prayers, and for auspicious days or occasions like Pongal!

 How much: Free entry to this cow farm!

-4. Bee Amazed Garden: Bee farm in Singapore
+5. Bee Amazed Garden: Bee Farm in Singapore

 At Bee Amazed Garden, you’ll get to learn all about bees from basic beekeeping lessons to honey tasting, as well as a visit to the beehives observatory.
 You’ll get to don beekeeping outfits, handle honeycombs with live bees and learn how to deal with bee stings and more!